Nthabi-06/Twitter-Sentiment-Classification-Case-Study/README.md

 - Prediction and Deployment: The trained model can be used to predict the sentiment of new, unseen data.
 Once satisfied with the model performance, it can be deployed in a production environment for real-time sentiment analysis.

+# Expected Outcomes
+-Analyze Twitter Trends
+-Construct a Sentiment Classification Model for Climate Change -Engineer a User-Friendly Application for Model Deployment -Deliver Insights to Key Stakeholders

 # Dependencies

 The following libraries are required to run the notebook successfully: